edkelly303/elm-any-type-forms/README.md

 # Any-type forms

-*DISCLAIMER: I am reluctant to publish this package in its current unfinished state, but impending fatherhood means I am unlikely to have much time for my programming hobby over the next few months, and I wanted to share this in case anyone finds it useful.
+*DISCLAIMER: I am uneasy about publishing this package in its current unfinished state.
+However, impending fatherhood means I won't be doing much programming over the next few months, and I wanted to share the work I've done so far.

 I would **not** recommend using this package in production, and you'll probably see why if you read to the end of this document.

-Nevertheless, I think the techniques I used to implement form state with nested tuples are interesting, and may possibly inspire someone to build something more useful.*
+Nevertheless, I think the techniques I used to implement form state with nested tuples are fairly novel in the Elm community (perhaps for good reason), so they may be interesting to someone.

+Perhaps by the time our baby lets me get back to my Elm addiction, someone will have been inspired to build something less ridiculous and more useful with nested tuples.*

 # What does it do?